 Farafena Foods https://www.farafena.com

 Detroit Bread Camp happened!
 2019 James Beard Award Winner Chef Greg Wade conducted a bread immersion locally grown organic grains and natural yeasts using a wood-fired oven.

 The event is geared toward chefs, food influencers and anyone who is passionate about what they eat.
 The event is geared to all skill levels, ranging from beginners to professional baker.

-You will see our amazing Michigan grains, meet farmers who grow them, interact with fellow chefs, participate in one of the largest Detroit urban farms and experience the delicious flavors, textures and aromas of whole grain, naturally leavened and wood-fire baked bread!
+Attendees saw our amazing Michigan grains, met the farmers who grow them, interact with fellow chefs, participated in one of the largest Detroit urban farms and experienced the delicious flavors, textures and aromas of whole grain, naturally leavened and wood-fire baked bread!

-The event is limited to 20 people to ensure Chef Greg has one on one time with each participant.
+The event was limited to 20 people to ensure Chef Greg has one on one time with each participant.